marcelmasi/micebuster/README.md

 ## Background
 Mice ant rats can hear ultrasound (e.g. sound above a frequency of 20000Hz), but humans can not.
 Apparently, mice and rats do not like it if you play sound between 22kHz and 35hHz.
-So you actually can use audio to get rid of them.
-If you use this over days or weeks, they will simply go away and find another place to live.
+So you can use audio to get rid of them.
+If you use this repeatedly, they will simply go away and find another place to live.

 However, since mice may become accustomed to a single frequency over time, the frequency should be varied.